 Marketers and sales leaders across B2B and B2C sectors are under immense pressure to grow their businesses.
 The big question is how, and the answer is likely right in front of you.
 Research shows that when it comes to increasing revenue, your current customers are actually the most valuable to your business.
 According to research from Gartner, 80 percent of your future revenue will come from 20 percent of your existing customers.
 Focus on Q1 renewals as a key target to start your year right.

 Of course, this trend doesn’t mean you shouldn’t raise brand awareness and seek out new customers.
 Instead, you should aim to both drive leads and nurture current customers.
-One of the best ways to do the latter is creating a campaign to specifically increase customer retention through subscription renewals.
+To do the latter, create a campaign to specifically increase customer retention through subscription renewals.
 Here are seven ways to start 2017 strong by increasing your Q1 renewals using direct mail automation:

 1. Personalize your messaging

 Unlike customers who are brand new to your business, you know your existing customers pretty well.
 By using the customer data you’ve collected, segment your renewal list into different categories based on customer needs.
 For longtime subscribers, you could offer different tiers of “anniversary” deals based on how long they’ve subscribed.
 A year-long subscriber could receive a free edition of your magazine, for example, as a gift.
 While a five-year subscriber could receive something more substantial, like a t-shirt or coffee mug, when they renew.
 This rewards customers for their loyalty and shows your appreciation.